regisd/regisd.github.io/_posts/2009-06-07-kde-and-video-mode-not-supported-solved.md

 My first idea was that the wine applicaiton was still in the KDE session.
 Being exectuted during the startup, it would push the new unsupported video mode.

-Actually, it&rsquo;s much more simple.
+Actually, it’s much more simple.
 There is a configuration file called <tt>~/.kde4/share/config/krandrrc</tt> which defines the resolution, à la randr ([X Resize and Rotate Extension](http://en.wikipedia.org/wiki/XRandR))